openpathsampling/openpathsampling/docs/install.rst

 =================================

-In rare cases, you may want to test code that hasn't been merged into the core of OPS yet. :ref:`Here are instructions <beta-testing>` for how to install OPS to use these sorts of experimental features.
+In rare cases, you may want to test code that hasn't been merged into the core of OPS yet.
+Instructions to install in this case are in the docs for :ref:`install-devs`.